Smejia723/Neighborhood-Map/README.md

 # Neighborhood-Map
 A single page application featuring a map of a neighborhood I would like to visit.
+On the webpage will be six markers of landmarks with a small description from the wiki entry, an image of the location and a logo showing the image came from Foursquare. on the bar to the side will have links to the wiki entres for all six and a button to clear and unclear the markers on the Map.

 # About
 Neighborhood Map is single web page project which involves framework and various of API's.
 Aside from the Google Maps API, additional information is added with the use of "blank". __Knockout.js__ is the framework that alllows the project to be organized with the MVVM (modelViewViewmodel) pattern.